It all began at 10 on Monday morning.

 Outfits and mortarboard throws were sychronised.

-On day 2 Roehampton Pro-Chancellor and Dean of Westminster Abbey, The Very Reverend Dr John Hall, was awarded Fellow of the University.
-The award was conferred by our Chair of Council, Sir David Bell, and was in recognition for the enormous contribution that he has made to both Whitelands College and Roehampton, including most recently as Chair of the University’s Development Board, which oversaw fundraising for the University’s Library.
+On day two, Roehampton Pro-Chancellor and Dean of Westminster Abbey, The Very Reverend Dr John Hall, was awarded Fellow of the University.
+The award was conferred by our Chair of Council, Sir David Bell, and was in recognition for the enormous contribution that Dr Hall has made to both Whitelands College and Roehampton, including most recently as Chair of the University’s Development Board, which oversaw fundraising for the University’s award-winning Library.

 It was then the turn of the School of Education to proudly cross the stage.

 The sun continued to shine on London as students and guests congregated before and after their ceremonies.